 I have been in the business of collecting African art, artefacts tribal jewellery and beads for about thirty years.
 I have worked and travelled with several renowned experts, dealers and collectors from whom I absorbed the skills, knowledge and ability to discern and recognise fine art and artefacts.

 In 2005 I decided that it was time to start working for myself and opened my shop Beloved Things.
-Even though my focus to this point had been on African art, I had done several trips to India sourcing jewellery, furniture and artefacts.
-This influenced my decision to expand my collecting to other parts of the world and gave me an excuse to travel (my other passion) to interesting places where I believed I would find beautiful, inspiring and beloved things which I could sell to like-minded customers.
+Even though my focus to this point had been on African art, I had done many trips to India sourcing jewellery, furniture and artefacts.
+This influenced my decision to expand my collecting to other parts of the world and gave me an excuse to travel (my other passion) to interesting places where I believed I would find beautiful, inspiring and beloved things.

 Over the years I have built up relationships with traders and dealers in India, The Far-East and Africa from whom I am able to source a wide selection of items from remote places where it is not always possible for me to venture!